Section 9 SUBNETWORK ANALYSER (GENES) - SAG

 - Example Output includes interactive tables and high-quality figures for the resulting subnetwork.
 A summary of input data and the runtime (computed on the server side) is also provided for reference.

-toggle button contains the help information on how to use it, including inputs, outputs, and other relevant information.
+FIGURE 9.1: The interface of SUBNETWORK ANALYSER (GENES) - SAG.
+The Show/Hide Info toggle button contains the help information on how to use it, including inputs, outputs, and other relevant information.

 9.2 Subnetwork Results